 Joey Sellers is a highly regarded composer, arranger, trombonist and educator.
-Sellers, Director of Jazz Studies at Saddleback College, teaches improvisation, jazz ensembles, composition, and jazz history.
+Sellers heads the jazz program at Saddleback College and teaches improvisation, jazz ensembles, composition and jazz history.

 An accomplished composer in both jazz and classical idioms, Sellers has written for Doc Severinsen, the Lincoln Center Jazz Orchestra, symphony orchestras in Tulsa, Long Beach and San Antonio and several works commissioned by the St. Louis Brass.